bgd-labs/aave-proposals-v3/src/20231026_AaveV3Gnosis_AaveV3GnosisActivation/AaveV3GnosisActivation.md

 The deployed pool and other permissions have been programmatically verified.

 In addition, we have also checked the code diffs of the deployed base contracts with the deployed contracts on Ethereum and other networks.

+As a matter of caution, the POOL_ADMIN role will be given for the first weeks to the Aave Guardian multisig.

 ## References